aalykiot/dune/docs/the-runtime.md

 <img src="./assets/the-runtime-01.svg" height="85px" />
 <br />

-All rusty_v8 available APIs can be found [here](https://docs.rs/v8/latest/v8/).
+All available APIs of `rusty_v8` can be found in the official [documentation](https://docs.rs/v8/latest/v8/).

 The purpose of this README is not to comprehensively cover all V8 concepts.
 However, we will touch on some key ones to enhance understanding in this technical overview.
-Among these concepts are the [Isolate](#isolate) and JS [Handles](#handles).
+Among these concepts are the [Isolate](#isolate) and JS value [Handles](#handles).

 #### `Isolate`